 And Bridget wouldn't be Bridget without her ashtray and a glass of wine, both of which are kept to hand on the floor next to the sofa.
 As for general décor, the room is much lighter with cream walls and wooden floors and a light grey rug, as opposed to the brown walls and baroque style rug Bridge had back in the day.

 Bridget was rarely seen without a cigarette and an ashtray

 All we need now is for Bridge herself to occupy the space with the release of a fourth film which, apparently, could be in the works.
-Speaking to the Daily Record, Renee Zellweger, who plays the hapless heroine, says: "I really hope there is another movie.
+Speaking to the Daily Record back in 2019, Renee Zellweger, said: "I really hope there is another movie.
 I do.
 I love her.
 She's so much fun."
-And Helen Fielding's third book instalment, Mad About the Boy, is yet to have been made into a movie.
-Fingers crossed.

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.